b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 Before we jump into statistics I think we need to explain why do we use [Julia](https://julialang.org/) and not, e.g. [Python](https://www.python.org/) or [R](https://www.r-project.org/).

-In other words, mm I mad to use Julia for statistics instead of R (a project developed for statistical computing) or more popular (also in the field of Data Science) Python?
+In other words, am I mad to use Julia for statistics instead of R (a project developed for statistical computing) or more popular (also in the field of Data Science) Python?

 Well, I hope that I'm just biased.
 I like Julia because: